beenzust/itmconsult/content/english/_index.md

   content: workwith us
 call_to_action:
   enable: false
-  title: what's your digital strategy?
-Ready to get started?
+  title: What's your digital strategy?
   image: images/cta.svg
   content: Step into a realm of strategic possibilities with us.
-As your partners, we're committed to delivering strategies that drive your success story in the transformative Digital Era
+Go beyond the expected.
+As your partner, working together, we can help you to co-create a robust digital strategy that goes beyond ideas to design and implement solutions that deliver on our goals nd objectives.
   button:
     enable: true
     label: Contact Us